Are you looking to hire someone to work outside of the United States?

 Human Resources has issued a new policy addressing this issue.
 Please refer to Policy 2.6020 and note that all University departments hiring individuals to work outside of the country must contact Human Resources prior to doing so.

 Employment Services at Michigan Tech provides departmental resources and assistance for hiring faculty, staff, and student employees.
 Please navigate the below links to assist you in your hiring process.

 Each department on campus has an Employment Representative to collaborate with for hiring needs, departmental reorganizations, and guidance on related policies and procedures.
 You can find your HR Employment Representative in the Employment Representative Guide.

 Please navigate to the following pages for detailed hiring process steps and information:

 As a federal contractor, Michigan Tech must demonstrate positive actions toward the recruitment and advancement of qualified minorities, women, individuals with disabilities, and protected veterans.
 To meet federal regulations and objectives to be an inclusive environment, Michigan Tech has adopted an open, competitive search practice that is free from discrimination and is reflective of equal opportunity.

-You can find the posting waiver form here.
 Please contact your Employment Services Representative if you would like to initiate the process of a posting waiver.